Adamant-im/AIPs/aip-X.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the AIP.-->
-If you can't explain it simply, you don't understand it well enough."
+"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the AIP.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->